- A General Overview

 1993 Glen Affric.
 A long wet single day

-Having found myself with some spare work time (!) a few days prior I travelled up for a few days in Scotland, the culmination being a long day on the big hills of Affric.
+Having found myself with some spare work time (!)
+I naturally travelled up for a few days in Scotland, the culmination being a long day on the big hills of Affric.
 The weather was poor throughout and I did not have a tent so the options I had were a little limited.
 Affric is a lovely spot but always seems a little midge friendly to stay.
 The midge are without doubt the hidden menace of Scotland.
 You have to have suffered at their hands to understand the misery they inflict and it is impossible to explain to others who have not experienced them how evil they are.

 I walked up Affric for an hour before taking on the Sgurr na Lapaich ridge.
 The climb involved a steep 2 and a half thousand foot pull which frankly knackered me and I crawled, literally, on to the ridge on hands and knees.
 Sgurr na Lapaich is to me the most deserving non Munro in the Highlands, I am sure it has nearly a 500 foot drop and distance as well.
 After the twin giants there is a long trek out to Beinn Fionnlaidh – a full hour from Carn Eighe and back.
 I actually cut the corner on the outward run but came back over Carn Eighe.
 From here the weather turned increasingly wet and bleak.
 The broad ridge winds its way over numerous tops and 2 Munros before I was able to cut south back in to the valley.
 At the time there was faint track which certainly helped with navigation.
 I ended sleeping on the banks of Loch Ness having conquered some of the biggest peaks on the Mainland.